MedrekIT/cloud_lemp/README.md

-# A Docker Compose container created for the twelfth laboratory in cloud computing programming.
+# A Docker Compose container created for building LEMP web stack from scratch

-LEMP - web stack created for solutions written in PHP that support the SQL database
+LEMP - web stack created for solutions written in PHP that support the MySQL database

 ---